openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: None

   :boundary:
      The boundary condition for the surface.
 This can be "transmission", "vacuum", "reflective", or "periodic".
+Periodic boundary conditions can only be applied to x-, y-, and z-planes.
+Only axis-aligned periodicity is supported, i.e., x-planes an only be paired with x-planes.
+Specify which planes are periodic and the code will automatically identify which planes are paired together.

     *Default*: "transmission"